opentelekomcloud-docs/cloud-backup-recovery/umn/source/getting_started/step_1_create_a_vault/creating_a_disk_backup_vault.rst

 #.
 Complete the creation as prompted.

 #.
-Go back to the **Cloud Disk Backup** page.
+Go back to the **Cloud Disk Backups** page.
 You can see the created vault in the vault list.

    You can associate disks to the new vault or perform backup for the disks.
 For details, see :ref:`Vault Management <cbr_03_0002>`.